SA1YAM/Api-Tasks/README.md

 # Task-2
+This project invloves the craetion and documentation of Api.
-This is a documentation of REST API at backend.
-This API will be responsible for handling CRUD operations for nudges at backend.
+Task-1 invloves the creation of API for CRUD operations of events at backend.

-You can view the API documentation by opening the NudgeRESTApi.yaml file in a swagger editor.
+Task-2 involves the documentation for CRUD operation of nudges.